Least Squares Estimation of a Quasiconvex Regression Function: Introduction

 The economic motivation for this assumption is based on the fact that for most production technologies there are optimal proportions in which inputs should be used and that deviations from the optimal proportion by decreasing the level of one input, such as capital, will require more than a proportional increase in another input, such as labor~\citep{johnson2018shape}.
 Furthermore \citet[Page 82]{varian1992microeconomic} argues that even if the production technology does not justify convexity, if the prices for inputs are positive, then operating in a nonconvex region of the input requirement set would be economically inefficient and should be avoided.

 Estimates of production and cost functions are widely used in policy decisions.
 Thus estimation of these functions has received wide attention and a variety of estimators have been proposed; see e.g., the monographs \cite{tirole1988theory} and \cite{jorgenson2000econometrics}.
 Nonparametric smoothing methods (such as the Nadaraya-Watson or smoothing/regression splines estimators) avoid the potential for functional misspecification and flexibly capture the nuances of the data.
-However, they are often difficult to interpret economically, require choice of turning parameters whose values are hard to justify, and do not satisfy the basic axioms~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}.
+However, they are often difficult to interpret economically, require choice of tuning parameters whose values are hard to justify, and do not satisfy the basic axioms~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}.
 While parametric estimators (such as Cobb-Douglas~\citep[Page 4]{varian1992microeconomic} and translog estimators~\citep{berndt1973translog}) will satisfy the above economic axioms, they are likely to be misspecified because there is rarely a contextual motivation for the parametric specification selected.
-In between these two extremes lie many shape constrained estimators.
-Semiparametric shape constrained models such as the monotone or convex single index models \citep{2017arXiv170800145K,score} are not guaranteed to satisfy the assumptions~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}.
-The nonparametric monotonic estimators of~\citep{brunk,keshvari2013stochastic,han} satisfy~\eqref{eq:monotone_axiom} but do not have convex input requirement sets.
-The monotonic and concave estimators~\citep{seijosen,kuosmanen2008representation,lim2012consistency,blanchet2019multivariate} and the recently proposed $S$-shape estimator~\citep{yagi2017SShape} will satisfy~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}; also see~\cite{frisch1964theory} and \cite{olesen2014maintaining}.
-However, these estimators are based on further restrictive and unjustified assumptions about the production function.

-The following dataset further illustrates that monotonicity and convex input requirement sets arise naturally in many real life examples and existing estimators can be unsatisfactory; see Section~\ref{sec:real_data} for more details on the Japanese production data.